Greece · tool

 4-5 star hotels, premium dining, private transfers

-Boutique hotels, luxury resorts, or private villas with sea views.
+Boutique hotels, luxury resorts, or high-end villas with amenities.

 Destination-specific money tips

-- •While credit cards are common in tourist hubs, always have cash for smaller tavernas, local shops, and remote villages.
+- •While cards are common in tourist hubs, always have cash for smaller villages, local markets, and some tavernas.

-- •Renting a car is highly recommended for exploring Crete's diverse landscapes and hidden beaches, but be prepared for narrow, winding roads in some areas.
+- •Renting a car is highly recommended for exploring Crete's diverse landscapes, but be prepared for narrow, winding roads in rural areas.